How to Calculate Control Limits for X-Bar R Charts in Python

 Root-Cause Analysis: Common Pipeline Failures

 Automated SPC deployments frequently encounter silent degradation when edge cases bypass validation layers.
-The following failure modes represent >80% of production incidents:
+The following failure modes account for the majority of production incidents.

-groupbyoperations proceed without size validation, the calculated $\bar{R}$ becomes biased, and hardcoded constants no longer match the actual $n$.
-The implementation above explicitly raises aValueErrorwhen subgroup cardinality varies. - Unfiltered NaN Propagation:
+Variable subgroup sizes.
+MES or PLC systems occasionally drop readings due to sensor timeouts.
+If groupby proceeds without size validation, the calculated R̄ becomes biased and hardcoded constants no longer match actual n.
+The implementation above explicitly raises ValueError when subgroup cardinality varies.

 Automating limit calculations eliminates manual transcription errors and accelerates SPC deployment across multi-site operations.
-By enforcing strict validation, leveraging deterministic constant tables, and isolating statistical logic from raw data ingestion, quality engineers and data analysts can build resilient, audit-ready control chart pipelines.
+Enforcing strict validation, deterministic constant tables, and routing logic at the code boundary—rather than in documentation—is what makes these pipelines audit-ready.